 Analyzing IBM's Unusual Options Activity

-On Wednesday, shares of IBM (NYSE:IBM) saw unusual options activity.
-After the option alert, the stock price moved down to $139.97.
+IBM (NYSE:IBM) shares experienced unusual options activity on Friday.
+The stock price moved down to $139.46 following the option alert.

 - Sentiment: BEARISH